RiccardoBiondi/segmentation/docs/source/script.rst

-All the images will be divided into N subsamples, and a K-means clustering is performed for each subsamples, after that a second clustering is performed in order to refine the clustering and provide the set of centroids.
+All the images will be divided into N subsamples, and a K-means clustering is performed for each subsample, after that a second clustering is performed in order to refine the clustering and provide the set of centroids.
 To control the parameters simply provides the following arguments when the script is execute:

---init : centroid initialization algorithm : if 0 the centroids will be intialized
+--init : centroid initialization algorithm: if 0 the centroids will be initialized
-            randomly, if 1 the kmeans++ center will be used.
+            randomly, if 1 the K-means++ center will be used.

---n : number of subsamples, as default is 100.
+--n : number of subsamples, as default as 100.